 Can you complain and still be thankful?
 Is complaining incompatible with an attitude of gratitude?
-These are questions that some readers may ask after the reading my forthcoming book, Gratitude in Life’s Trenches.
+These are questions that some readers may ask after reading my book, Gratitude in Life’s Trenches.
 In the original manuscript I had an entire section on complaining, but we had to cut it to make space.
 But the question is still worth addressing: is it always wrong to complain?

 Complaining can sometimes be therapeutic as a way of processing emotions.
 This is especially true when we are trying to work through feelings of grief, betrayal, shame, and heartache.
 We see this throughout the Scriptures, especially in some of the more melancholy Psalms.
 However, most of the day-to-day complaining we do serves no therapeutic function and actually makes us feel worse and damages the brain.